 Students that receive either of the two awards and choose to attend Michigan are considered to be members of the Shipman Society.

 The Stamps Scholarship is one of the University of Michigan’s most prestigious merit-based scholarships and is awarded to incoming U-M students that demonstrate exceptional talent, leadership qualities, outstanding academic achievement, and a commitment to their community.
-There is no application, and all incoming students are considered for this scholarship based on their admissions application.
 Each year, the College of LSA nominates a select number of incoming LSA students to receive this award.
+This year, early action admitted LSA students can be considered for this scholarship by applying to our Four-Year Renewable Scholarship by January 16, 2020.

 Stamps Scholars receive a renewable scholarship for four consecutive years of undergraduate study and the amounts can go up to the full cost of attendance.